We are thrilled to be announcing our 2022-23 Season!

 Joyce, Effie and BB are cowgirl goddesses on Mount Olympus who lament that the heroines of rodeos past are all but forgotten.
 It’s a cowboy’s world.
 Cocky steer-ropers have stolen the spotlight down on earth for long enough.
 The goddesses decide to use their considerable supernatural powers to give rise to a cowgirl revolution.
-When they discover Cassidy Clark, a talented, charismatic loner from Claresholm, they know they have found the barrel racer poised to lead their cause.
-The three goddesses appear to her one day, offering her all the gifts she will need to earn her first buckle at the Canadian Finals Rodeo championship.
+When they discover Cassidy Clarkson, a talented, charismatic loner from Claresholm, they know they have found the barrel racer poised to lead their cause.
+The three goddesses appear to her one day, offering her all the gifts she will need to earn her first buckle at a major rodeo competition.
 We follow Cassidy atop her trusty mare, Starbright, as she rises to the top of the circuit, throwing back shots of Jack Daniels and two-stepping along the way.
 Cassidy wrestles with her newfound fame, and just how far she will push herself and Starbright in pursuit of their dream.

 Anna Chatterton’s Cowgirl Up is a magical, thought-provoking, irreverent new work that takes on rodeo culture from a whole new perspective.

 November 29 – December 31, 2022

 Family Holiday Show